 Humans can survive for over three weeks without food.
 In fact, it is our least important survival priority.
 Shelter, water and fire are all more important.
 Survivors are opportunists and should never turn down an easy snack, even if it’s a cricket.
 Gathering food in a survival scenario is oftentimes a collection of many different sources, and the occasional insect could very well be a part of that mix.

-Remember, it’s not IF but WHEN,
+Remember, it’s not IF, but WHEN.

-CR///EKAbout Willow Haven Outdoor & Creek StewartCreek Stewart is the Owner and Lead Instructor at Willow Haven Outdoor - a leading Survival and Preparedness Training Facility located on 21-acres in Central Indiana.
+About Willow Haven Outdoor & Creek StewartCreek Stewart is the Owner and Lead Instructor at Willow Haven Outdoor - a leading Survival and Preparedness Training Facility located on 21-acres in Central Indiana.
 For more information on Survival Courses and Clinics offered at WHO, click HERE.
 Creek is also author of Build the Perfect Bug Out Bag: Your 72-Hour Disaster Survival Kit and The Unofficial Hunger Games Wilderness Survival Guide.
 Visit Creek's personal web-site here: WWW.CREEKSTEWART.COM.
 You can contact Creek directly at email@example.com.